 Critical illness or injury leave: Employees may now take unpaid leave to provide care or support to a family member, where they provide a medical certificate.
 Employees taking leave to provide such care to family members under 19 years of age may do so for up to 36 weeks.
 Where the family member is 19 years of age or older, the employee may take up to 16 weeks.

-The introduction of these leave periods comes on the heels of amendments to the Employment Standards Act that came into force on May 17, 2018, which included the following changes:
+Earlier amendments to the ESA came into force on May 17, 2018, and included the following changes:

 Pregnancy (Maternity) Leave: Pregnant employees are able to begin unpaid job protected pregnancy leave 13 weeks before their expected due date (previously 11 weeks).
 The total pregnancy leave period of 17 consecutive weeks has not changed.

-Parental Leave: Parental leave has been extended to align with the recently extended Federal EI parental benefit.
+Parental Leave: Parental leave has been extended to align with the extended federal EI parental benefit.
 The leave period: